UTM parameters: Use

 UTM parameters in a URL identify the marketing campaign that refers traffic to a specific website.
 To define and append the relevant UTM parameters to the appropriate URLs, marketers routinely use simple, spreadsheet-based, or automated UTM builder tools, including the Google Analytics URL Builder for websites.
 When a hyperlink contains a URL with UTM parameters, the web analytics software of the destination website interprets the parameter information and attributes it to the browser's website session and the sessions after that until the campaign attribution window has expired (by default, six months in Google Analytics).

-Metrics

 UTM parameters that are passed to URLs can be parsed by analytics tools such as Google Analytics and Adobe Analytics, with the data used to populate standard and custom analytics reports.
 Web analytics software may attribute parameters to the browser's current and subsequent sessions until the campaign window has expired.

-UTM parameters
+Parameters

 There are five different UTM parameters, which may be used in any order: